queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 I could immediately and deeply feel the pain in this innocuous response.

-That "bleh" is a multitude of frustrations boiled down into a single, tired shrug.
+That "bleh" is a multitude of frustrations boiled down into a single, resigned shrug.
 "Bleh".

 And VS Live Share is actually not terrible!
 For folks whose natural territory isn't the command line, who like a GUI, Microsoft have really done a great job at making